AliHassan-co/PF-Project-Hotel-Management-system/README.md

 Logic: It uses hotel.erase().
 It searches for the index i of the room number you provided and removes that specific element from the vector.

+Coming soon: LOGIN SYSTEM
+like Create id ,login id,
+if they have already account sigup
+THIS PROGRAME IS ADDED WITH HOTEL MANAGENMENT SYSTEM FOR JUST ADDED ROOM ,VIEW ROOM, SEARCH ALL ROOOM , CHECK IN AND CHECK OUT ROOM.